CDCgov/MaRS/docs/index.md

 V1 = 1.78 μl of sample + 18.22 μl of RSB = 20ul of a 4nM concentration

 **SAFE STOPPING POINT**

-If you do not plan to proceed to _Library Denaturing and MiSeq Sample Loading_, leave your sample in 4°C.
+>If you do not plan to proceed to _Library Denaturing and MiSeq Sample Loading_, leave your sample in 4°C for a maximum of one week.

 <a id="sample_loading"></a>